paul-mccormack/bicepsnapshot/README.md

-# bicepsnapshot
+# Bicep Snapshot

-Repo for testing Bicep Snapshot command
+Testing automation of Bicep snapshots with GitHub Actions.